Healthy Homes Assessment Haumoana

 Home Assessments Haumoana for Rental Properties

-There are a variety of concerns you should look for in an home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are numerous things to check when conducting an home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
 There are a few examples:

-The consequences of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling can be significant for property owners and landlords.
-For specialist assistance, get in touch now and schedule your rental property home assessment.
+The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be extremely costly for landlords and property managers.
+For specialist advice, call today to book your rental properties house assessment.

 home assessments for rental properties